SGA Bylaws

 Clause A. Committee Description and Responsibility

-SUB-CLAUSE 1.
+Sub-Clause 1.

-SUB-CLAUSE 2.
+Sub-Clause 2.

 The Elections Committee will have the authority to review and hear complaints and to make decisions based on these complaints.

-SUB-CLAUSE 3.
+Sub-Clause 3.

 A quorum of the election committee is required when meeting to resolve formal complaints.
 A quorum is defined as a minimum of three members of the election committee, at least one of whom must be a student.

-SUB-CLAUSE 4.
+Sub-Clause 4.

 Elections Committee will not seek out infractions – they will only respond to complaints submitted.

-SUB-CLAUSE 5.
+Sub-Clause 5.

 The Elections Committee will convene only if a written complaint is submitted, or if required to provide clarifications of election policies - otherwise no meetings will be scheduled.

-Clause B. Complaint Process
+Clause B. Complaint Guidelines

-SUB-CLAUSE 1.
+Sub-Clause 1.

 Any student wishing to file a complaint regarding the election or the campaign process shall have the opportunity to do so through an established process.

-SUB-CLAUSE 2.
+Sub-Clause 2.

 Any complaint must be identified as a formal complaint, signed by the complainant, and submitted in writing to the Director of Student Life.

-SUB-CLAUSE 3.
+Sub-Clause 3.

 Verbal and informal electronic communications are considered informational and advisory and will not be considered a complaint.
 The Director of Student Life and/or the election committee will respond to such correspondence as a basis for issuing clarifications or other directives to any or all candidates.

-SUB-CLAUSE 4.
+Sub-Clause 4.

 All complaints must be submitted within the time allowed for the receipt of complaints.
 Complaints received after that time will not be accepted unless the Election Committee determines there is a strong case to do so.